ciro-mota/simple-linktree/README.md

 >To change the background and other color elements.
 Go to the `style.css` inside the `css` folder and edit lines 4 of up to 8.

 - Change the share links for your domain in `index.html`.

+- With [Font Awesome](https://fontawesome.com/) you can change the decorative icons for the links.

 ## 💻 Deploy